mtulio/provider-certification-tool/docs/user.md

 #### Environment Setup <a name="dedicated-env-setup"></a>

 1. Choose one node with at least 8GiB of RAM and 4 vCPU
-2. Label node with `node-role.kubernetes.io/tests=""` (certification related pods will schedule to dedicated node)
+2. Label node with `node-role.kubernetes.io/tests=""` (certification-related pods will schedule to dedicated node)
 3. Taint node with `node-role.kubernetes.io/tests="":NoSchedule` (prevent other pods from running on dedicated node)

-> Note: *certification pods will automatically have node-selectors and taint tolerations if you use the `--dedicated` flag.*
+> Note: *certification pods will automatically have node selectors and taint tolerations if you use the `--dedicated` flag.*

 There are two options to accomplish this type of setup: